-- In Cordoba there is a wonderful Salón de té at C/Buen Pastor 13, this place has a lovely patio with plants and inside there are several rooms with coloured cushions and arab style interior, a large selection of teas and sweet pastries.
-The Rest Teteria Hammam previously mentioned also offeres tea and pastries.
+- In Cordoba there is a wonderful Salón de té at C/Buen Pastor 13, this place has a lovely patio with plants and inside there are several rooms with coloured cushions and Arab style interior, a large selection of teas and sweet pastries.
+The Rest Teteria Hammam previously mentioned also offers tea and pastries.

 - For Tea in Almeria, you can go to Teteria Al Medina, previously mentioned or try Hammam Almeraya at C/Perea 9, they open everyday at 4pm, they also have Arab bath facilities too.

 - Baths you can see historic examples inside the Alhambra itself and also on Paseo de los Tristes, visit El Bañuelo, A captivating XI Century building.
 Open 10am to 2pm Tues to Sat.
 Free entrance.